cPCWE -- Perturbed Convective Wave Equation based on Compressible Flows: Introduction

 Another approach for computing aeroacoustics is based on a systematic decomposition of the field properties assumed to be related to acoustics and the 'pure' fluid motion.
 This approach circumvents that sources depend on the acoustic solution and provides a rigorous definition of acoustics inside flow regions (at least for nearly incompressible flows, as shown in \cite{Maurerlehner2022}).
 Ribner \cite{Ribner1962} formulated the dilatation equation such that the fluctuating pressure is decomposed in a pseudo pressure and an acoustic pressure part $p' = p^0 + p^\mathrm{a} $.
 Hardin and Pope \cite{HP1994} updated this idea and formulated their viscous/acoustic splitting technique expansion about the incompressible flow (EIF), where they introduced a density correction $\rho_1$.
 The EIF formalism was modified over the years substantially in \cite{Shen1999,Shen1999a,Slimon1999}.

 Being more general, applicable for a wider Mach number range, and starting from the linearized Euler equations (LEE), the field variables $(\rho, \bm u, p)$ are Reynolds decomposed in a temporal mean component $\mvar{\star}$ and a fluctuating component~$\star'$.
 Bailly~\textit{et~al.} \cite{Bailly,Bogey} indicate important aeroacoustic source terms on the momentum equation of the LEE.
 Over the years, the LEE were modified to guarantee that only acoustic waves are propagated \cite{Roeck2008}.
 Significant contributions based on the LEE were derived by \cite{Munz2003,Munz2007,Munz2004,Seo2005,Seo2006}.
 Ewert and Schröder \cite{Ewert2003} proposed a different decomposition technique, leading to the acoustic perturbation equations (APE).
 Instead of decomposing the flow field, the source terms of the wave equations are projected onto the acoustic modes obtained from LEE.
 Hüppe \cite{Hueppe} derived a computationally efficient reformulation of the APE-2 system and named it perturbed convective wave equation (PCWE).
-Several aeroacoustic low Mach number flow applications have been addressed using the PCWE model successfully~\cite{schoder2019hybrid,schoder2020hybrid,schoder2020computational,schoder2021application,schoder2021aeroacoustic,schoder2019conservative,falk20213d,lasota2021impact,maurerlehner2021efficient,schoder2022opencfs,schoder2022error,tieghi2022machine,schoder2022aeroacoustic,tautz2019aeroacoustic,valavsek2019application}.
+Several aeroacoustic low Mach number flow applications have been addressed using the PCWE model successfully~\cite{schoder2019hybrid,schoder2020hybrid,schoder2020computational,schoder2021application,schoder2021aeroacoustic,schoder2019conservative,falk20213d,lasota2021impact,maurerlehner2021efficient,schoder2022opencfs,schoder2022error,tieghi2022machine,schoder2022aeroacoustic,tautz2019aeroacoustic,valavsek2019application,lasota2023anisotropic,schoder2023dataset}.
 The PCWE is valid for obtaining near-field acoustics of incompressible flows \cite{Maurerlehner2022}.
 Focusing on a two-way coupling of the flow and acoustic variables, Ewert and Kreuzinger developed a computational workflow for low Mach numbers recently \cite{ewert2021hydrodynamic}.
-A first attempt to establish a scalar wave equation for intermediate subsonic Mach number flows was made by the AWE-PO \cite{schoder2022aeroacoustic,spieser2020modelisation,schoder2022aeroacoustic2} recently.
+A first attempt to establish a scalar wave equation for intermediate subsonic Mach number flows was made by the AWE-PO \cite{schoder2022aeroacoustic,spieser2020modelisation,schoder2022aeroacoustic2,schoder2023acoustic} recently.
 In this sense, seeking a rigorous definition and an accurate formulation for a large variety of Mach number flows is still a challenge worth investigating.
+Kempf and Munz \cite{kempf2022zonal} use a high-order DG method for a compressible flow solver with the APE-4 for accurate sound predictions.
 With the idea of APE and Helmholtz's decomposition, this work aims to extend the PCWE equation for subsonic Mach number flows (the so-called cPCWE).